Please enable JavaScript for this site to run correctly.

 Visit:

-Join us for a hands-compost and earthworm exploration!
+Join the Hillier Gardens' team for a hands-compost and earthworm exploration!
 In this creative and scientific activity, you'll get up close with live worms and discover the fascinating anatomy that helps them thrive underground.
 Learn about their lifecycle and to identify key features and the segmented structure of their muscular bodies.

 You'll be invited to observe and draw worms in detail, using art to explore biology.
 How do they move without legs?
 What do they eat, and how do they digest it?
 What role do they play in soil health and composting?
 Through guided observation and sketching, you'll uncover the answers and gain a new appreciation for these vital recyclers.